JAlcocerT/JAlcocerT/content/blog/dev-pyvacations.md

 ---
 title: "Vacations with Python"
-date: 2026-12-31T23:20:21+01:00
+date: 2025-10-10T23:20:21+01:00
-draft: true
+draft: false
-tags: ["Dev","PyVacations","NomadList","Numbeo"]
+tags: ["Django","PyVacations","NomadList","Numbeo","Trip-Planner","Weather","Costs","Scrap"]
-summary: 'Where am I going next?'
+summary: 'Where am I going next?
+With Vibe Planning.'
 url: 'py-vacations'
 ---

 **Tl;DR**

-You should probably know the WHY you are going first.
+You should probably know the WHY you are going somewhere first.

 This will just reply to the where/how.